chris22smith/chris22smith.github.io/src/blog/dont-put-all-your-eggs-in-googles-basket.md

 <a title="Google UK" href="https://www.google.co.uk" target="_blank">Google</a> indexes websites by periodically visiting them with it's search robot, <a title="Googlebot" href="https://www.google.com/support/webmasters/bin/answer.py?answer=70897" target="_blank">Googlebot</a>.
 The frequency of these visits depends on the frequency of your site updates.
 If you're unlucky enough for your website to be down at the time when <a title="Googlebot" href="https://www.google.com/support/webmasters/bin/answer.py?answer=70897" target="_blank">Googlebot</a> visits you'll drop out of the index and have to wait until it drops by again before reappearing.

 The other big factor is competition.
-In competitive markets your competitors will be working tirelessly to try to <a title="Grab the top spot!" href="https://www.chris-smith-web.com/wp/?page_id=11" target="_self">grab the top spot</a>.
-Changes they make to their sites or <a title="Search Engine Marketing" href="https://www.chris-smith-web.com/wp/?page_id=11" target="_self">search engine marketing activity</a> can easily leave you playing catch up.
+In competitive markets your competitors will be working tirelessly to try to grab the top spot.
+Changes they make to their sites or search engine marketing activity can easily leave you playing catch up.

-I'm not suggesting for a second that you should stop pushing for a <a title="High Ranking" href="https://www.chris-smith-web.com/wp/?page_id=11" target="_self">high ranking</a> on <a title="Google UK" href="https://www.google.co.uk" target="_blank">Google</a> but you should be doing other things too so that should anything change your site doesn't grind to a halt.
+I'm not suggesting for a second that you should stop pushing for a high ranking on <a title="Google UK" href="https://www.google.co.uk" target="_blank">Google</a> but you should be doing other things too so that should anything change your site doesn't grind to a halt.